 What industry certifications are available or required?

-The Texas A&M Cybersecurity Center maintains relationships with several cybersecurity certification entities, to include CompTIA, Red Hat, and EC-Council.
-Currently, the Cybersecurity Center offers courses for the CompTIA Security+ certification, and in the very near future, it will offer a course for the CompTIA Network+ certification.
+The Texas A&M Cybersecurity Center maintains relationships with several cybersecurity certification entities, including CompTIA, Red Hat, Offensive Security and EC-Council.
+Currently, the Cybersecurity Center offers courses for the CompTIA Security+, Network+ and Pentest+ certifications.
+There are also several offensive cybersecurity certifications available (e.g. OSCP and Certified Ethical Hacker, among others).
 Since there is no requirement on the specific certification one is to obtain each year in the program, the DCLDP team will help students identify and select an appropriate certification to pursue based on their career goals and cybersecurity interests.

 Will certifications be funded for program participants?